AdrianAntonescu/bookmarks-app/README.md

 node generate-db.json
 ```

-You can access the local server on http://localhost:3000

 You can now start the local server using

 ```bash
 npx json-server db.json
 ```

+And access it at http://localhost:3000

 Go to root path and start the app using